-The shift method is an alternative way to express the encoding of an Area of Interest when you select JP2 as the output format.
+The shift method is an alternative way to express the encoding of an area of interest when you select JP2 as the output format.
 Rather than affecting the amount of quality in a codeblock at encode time, the shift mode adjusts the "importance" of individual pixels by the specified shift amount.
-In other words, this function promotes the importance (or sharpness) of the data inside or outside the Area of Interest (see Inner and Outer Areas on page 53).
+In other words, this function promotes the importance (or sharpness) of the data inside or outside the area of interest (see Inner and Outer Areas on page 53).
 The shift value to be specified is the number of bit positions to "promote" the foreground region over and above the background.
 For 8-bit samples, an appropriate scaling factor would be 12.
 Images to be encoded with large bit-depths and/or a large number of levels may, under certain conditions, require a higher value.

-Using the shift method
+Using the Shift Method

-- 1. Click the Area of Interest button on the toolbar (or select Area of Interest from the Tools menu) to open the Area of Interest dialog.
+- 1. Click the Area of Interest button and the toolbar (or select Area of Interest from the Tools menu) to open the Area of Interest dialog.

-- 2. Define an Area of Interest by one of the following methods (for more information see Defining an Area of Interest on page 52):
+- 2. Define an area of interest by one of the following methods (for more information see Defining Areas of Interest on page 52):

 - using a vector overlay

 - drawing or entering values for a single rectangle

 - 3. Select Shift Inner or Shift Outer.

 - The Value field appears.

 - 4. Enter a shift value.

 - 5. If desired, choose a number of resolution levels to be included in the AOI process from the drop-down list.
-The default is all levels, but you may choose any number equal to or less than the number of resolution levels the image includes (see Zoom options on page 75).
+The default is all levels, but you may choose any number equal to or less than the number of resolution levels the image includes (see Zoom Options on page 77).
 For example, if the image is being encoded to have five resolution levels, then you may choose five or less and the default would be all five levels.

 - 6. Click OK.